 What Plaintiffs Must Prove To Win An Employee Defamation Lawsuit

 It’ll be interesting to see how this defamation lawsuit between a disgruntled employee and employer resolves.
-In order to win, HLG will have to prove (generally speaking, every case is different) that:
+To win, HLG will have to prove (generally speaking, every case is different) that:

 - Kwok made a false statement of fact about HLG;